adelaideecoinformatics/dataone-java-poster/dataone-java-poster/README.md

 ## Why make it?

 `d1_libclient_java` was a bit low level for our needs so this tool makes it easier for us to upload EML and sysmeta files from the command line.
+It's also fairly tailored towards the identifiers we frequently deal with so your mileage may vary when using it.

 If you have any questions or comments, contact tom.saleeba (at) adelaide (dot) edu (dot) au.